kristinaiv992/SQL-DATABASES-TASKS/readme.md

 	2.
 Clustered indexes only sort tables.
 Therefore, they do not consume extra storage.
 Non-clustered indexes are stored in a separate place from the actual table claiming more storage space.
 	3.
-Clustered indexes are faster than non-clustered indexes since they don’t involve any extra lookup step.
+Clustered indexes are faster than non-clustered indexes since they donâ€™t involve any extra lookup step.

 =================================================================
 ###WHAT IS A PRIMARY KEY?